 Ampere: the standard unit of measuring the strength of an electric current.

-AMPO Inc.: the wholly owned, taxable subsidiary of AMP that provides direction and service to local governments in evolving energy markets.
+AMPO Inc.: the wholly owned, taxable subsidiary of AMP that provides consulting services to both electric and natural gas aggregations.

 AMP Transmission, LLC (AMPT): a wholly owned, not-for-profit limited liability corporation formed to plan, build, own and operate transmission facilities on behalf of AMP members.
 AMPT provides AMP members with planning support to identify opportunities to improve system reliability and works with AMP members to ensure eligible transmission facilities are properly recovered from the entire transmission zone.